Tana French: Works

 After publishing The Trespasser in 2016, French published two standalone novels, The Witch Elm and The Searcher, both of which are also set in Ireland.
-French noted that The Searcher was intended to be a standalone story, but she felt compelled to revisit the setting with another novel.
+French noted that The Searcher was intended to be a standalone story, before revisiting the setting as a trilogy.

 French's ninth novel, The Hunter, was released in March 2024.
 The Hunter was published to positive reviews.
 Bruce Desilva wrote, "And as usual, in a Tana French novel, the characters are well-drawn, the dialogue is superb, the settings are vivid, and the tight prose is often lyrical."
 A major story element is the strong summer heat, unnatural for Ireland, creating tension and reminding characters of the subtle threat of climate change.

+The Keeper, released in March 2026, is the third and final novel in the mystery series set in the west of Ireland and featuring retired Chicago police detective Cal Hooper.

+French’s focus on the daily lives of the residents of rural Ardnakelty, first explored in The Searcher and The Hunter, continues in The Keeper.
+Sarah Lyall wrote of the series, “They’re slower paced and more interior than conventional mysteries; much of the suspense arises from the nuances of small details.
+Conversations that seem like exchanges of pleasantries become masterly interrogation scenes.”

+As Cal experiences the fallout from a local tragedy, the community is challenged by tensions between tradition and cultural change.

 In many of French's novels, she explores the idea of class and wealth, inspired by the Celtic Tiger and the subsequent 2008 recession's effect on the Irish economy.